 - Tinderbox is now installed

 If you wish to run more than one version, install the new version to a different folder from your existing one.
 However, do note that both versions will use the same preferences.
 If the later version has changed significantly, i.e. has differing preferences, this may cause the older version to behave unexpectedly.
-Versions 6 and 5 can co-exist but it is not recommended to attempt to work in both concurrently as this scenario isn’t tested.
+Versions 6 and 5 can co-exist but it is not recommended to attempt to work in both concurrently as this scenario is not tested.

 Updating the application will inherit existing app preferences so if a preference or attribute default changes in a new version this may not be reflected as the app assumes the existing preference is the users choice.
 An change to preferences on new version install generally only occurs when completely new preferences are introduced or when the new default choice(s) no longer fit with the pre-existing ones.
 The user can always manually apply changes to bring preferences back in line with current defaults (assuming these are known!).
 For those using custom configuration files, also bear these in mind when reviewing changes to preferences.